select() keeps the named columns and drops all others, using the

 #>

-#> Use `print(x, full = TRUE)` to show all variables.
+#> ℹ Use `print(x, full = TRUE)` to show all variables.

-# Select by type
+# select by type

-select(d, dplyr::where(is.numeric))
+select(d, tidyselect::where(is.numeric))

 #>